How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Theyโ€™re well-known, have loyal clients, and make good revenue.
 Some decide to open a new fitness studio but in another area, for instance.
 Yet, it costs a pretty penny.

-According to Allied Market Research{target=blank rel="nofollow noopener"}, the online fitness industry is expected to witness the highest annual growth rate (~33%_) compared to other industries because of the shut down of fitness studios and gyms all over the world because of the COVID-19.
+According to Allied Market Research, the online fitness industry is expected to witness the highest annual growth rate (~33%) compared to other industries because of the shut down of fitness studios and gyms all over the world due to the COVID-19.

-If you have any business in the fitness industry โ€” a gym, yoga or fitness studio, health club โ€” or planning on starting it, or just interested in how exactly fitness apps help to increase reach and retention, this article is just the key for you.
+If you have a business in the fitness industry โ€” a gym, yoga or fitness studio, health club โ€” or planning on starting it, or just interested in how exactly fitness apps help to increase user retention and reach, including fitness app retention rate, this article is just the key for you.

 ๐Ÿ“ข How Mobile Apps Influence Reach In the Fitness Industry?